-The High Efficiency Particulate Air, or HEPA, filter, was designed to keep scientists safe from radiation as they worked on an atomic bomb during World War II.
-Today these filters are frequently used in hospitals, science labs and even homes.
+The High Efficiency Particulate Air, or HEPA, filter, was designed to keep scientists safe from radiation as they built an atomic bomb during World War II.
+Today these filters are often used in hospitals, science labs and even homes.

 These filters have a MERV rating of 1721, depending on the model.
-This rating indicates how successfully a filter can pull out pollutants from the air.
+This rating indicates how successfully a filter can clear pollutants from the air.

-Because of their high-efficiency filtration capabilities, HEPA filters are thick and can restrict airflow.
+Because of their high-efficiency filtration capabilities, HEPA filters are dense and can restrict airflow.
 It’s important to ask A1 Chesney Service Experts to make sure your heating and cooling system can handle one.

 Media air cleaners are much thicker than common air filters.
 They’re often four to five times wider—or more.
-This barrier attaches snugly against your HVAC system.
+This barrier attaches tightly against your HVAC system.

 These filters stay fresher longer too, commonly between three to six months.